-Khajjiar, the ‘Mini Switzerland of India,’ as it is often dubbed, is a small hill station in the north Indian state of Himachal Pradesh.
-With a small town vibe, fresh mountain air and picturesque landscapes encompassing dense deodar forests, verdant meadows and snow-laden mountains, it is an adventurer and nature lover’s playground.
-To make the most of your visit, read our useful guide to Khajjiar.
+Khajjiar, often dubbed the Mini Switzerland of India, is a small hill station in the northern state of Himachal Pradesh.
+With a small-town vibe, fresh mountain air and picturesque landscapes encompassing dense deodar forests, verdant meadows and snowy mountains, it’s a playground for adventurers.
+To make the most of your visit, read our helpful guide to Khajjiar.

 What to see and do